 - Round 2 what are they doing when they speak?

 - Round 3 how are they feeling?

 - Round 4 react to what they are saying

 - Round 5 ask 1 question at some point when they are speaking

 - Round 6 try to put them all together

-topic to talk about, this could be directly related to the book you are reading or to do with your class's interests.
+Hint: give the pupils a topic to talk about, this could be directly related to the book you are reading or to do with your class's interests.